-In the previous section we mentioned two of the combinations, which are for formatting code.
-One of them [CTRL + K + D] was for formatting the whole code in a file, and the second [CTRL + K + F] serves if we want to format just a piece of the code.
-These combinations are called shortcuts and now we will give more thorough information for them.
+In the previous section we mentioned two of the combinations that are used for formatting code.
+One of them [CTRL + K + D] is used for formatting the whole code in a file, and the second one [CTRL + K + F] serves if we want to format just a piece of the code.
+These combinations are called shortcuts and now we will give more thorough information about them.

-Shortcuts are combinations, which give us the possibility to do some things easier and faster, and each IDE has its shortcuts, even though most of them are recurring.
+Shortcuts are combinations that give us the possibility to do some things in an easier and faster way, and each IDE has its shortcuts, even though most of them are recurring.
 Now we will look at some of the shortcuts in Visual Studio.

 |[CTRL + K + C]||Comments part of the code.|

 |[CTRL + K + U]||Uncomments a code, which is already commented.|

 |[CTRL + Z]||Brings back one change (so called Undo).|